Problems with logging in, processing orders, or updating your store can arise, leading store owners to question, Is Shopify Down?

 How to Check If Shopify Is Down

-When your Shopify website is not functioning correctly, the first step is to confirm whether the issue lies with Shopify or your setup.
-Here’s how:
+When your website is not functioning correctly, the first step is to confirm whether the issue lies with Shopify or your setup.
+Here's how you check it:

 1. Visit Shopify’s Status Page